Supporting Excellent Science Teaching for Georgia

 Section A. Board of Directors.
 The decision-making group for the Association is defined in Article IV, Section A, Paragraph 1, to carry out the goals and objectives of the Association.
 The Board is bound by the provisions of this Constitution.

-Section C: Executive Board.
+Section C. Executive Board.
 The Executive Board is the leadership group for the Board of Directors and is defined by Article IV, Section B, Paragraph 1.
 The Executive Board is also bound by the provisions of this Constitution.

 Section D. District Organization.
 The Association is divided into twelve (12) districts.
 The purpose of organizing into districts is to promote membership in the Association and to provide more and better services to individual members.
 The District Director represents the interests of district membership on the Board of Directors.